 11. Indiana Jones Epic Stunt Spectacular, Hollywood Studios

-Hollywood Studios is all about the movies and here you can go behind the scenes and take a look at how they shot some of the most famous Indiana Jones clips.
+Hollywood Studios is all about the movies and here you can go behind the scenes and take a look at how they filmed some of the most famous Indiana Jones clips.

-You can see Indie’s stunt double run away from that giant boulder, flee from enemies in the market streets of Cairo or watch explosions of German army planes.
+You can see Indie’s stunt double run away from that giant boulder, flee from enemies in the market streets of Cairo or watch German army planes.